 Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

-What you'll learn: First-party benchmark data comparing 8 Japanese automatic speech recognition (ASR) models under identical conditions.
-We evaluate WER, CER, and RTF to answer the question: which model is best for which use case?
+What you'll learn: First-hand benchmark data comparing 9 Japanese speech recognition (ASR) models under identical conditions.
+We compare WER, CER, and RTF to answer "which model is best for which use case" — from real hands-on testing.

 ModelWER↓CER↓RTF↓Overall